nicolasboulay/ghash/README.md

 # ghash
-Hash function with image output
+Hash function with image output (identicon)

 This command line tools create an image based on its input.